Jurrangelo Cijntje: Professional career

+Seattle Mariners

-The Seattle Mariners drafted Cijntje with the 15th overall pick in the 2024 Major League Baseball Draft on July 14, 2024.
+The Seattle Mariners drafted Cijntje with the 15th overall pick in the 2024 Major League Baseball draft on July 14, 2024.
 He signed a $4.88 million contract with the Mariners on July 16.
 Cijntje did not pitch for the Mariners in 2024, participating in a training camp at the team's Arizona complex in October.

 Cijntje's first competitive professional appearance was in a 2025 MLB Spring Breakout game.
 He threw his first pitch with his left hand, retiring fellow prospect Travis Bazzana, before switching to the right side for the rest of his two-inning outing.
 Entering the 2025 season, he was ranked as a top 100 prospect by Baseball Prospectus and FanGraphs, joining Baseball America's top 100 prospects list in April.
 He began the season with the High-A Everett AquaSox.
 On May 18, he took a no-hitter into the sixth inning in a win over the Vancouver Canadians, pitching left handed to only three batters.
 He won the Northwest League's Pitcher of the Week award for that performance.
-Early in the season, he threw three left-handed relief appearances, allowing 9 runs in 3 innings.
+Early in the season, he threw three left-handed relief appearances, allowing nine runs in three innings.
 Cijntje pitched a scoreless inning in the 2025 All-Star Futures Game, throwing left handed to one batter.
 On August 3, Cijntje was promoted to the Double-A Arkansas Travelers.
 He finished his first professional season with a 5–7 record, 3.99 ERA, and 120 strikeouts in 108 1/3 innings.

+Before the 2026 season, MLB.com ranked Cijntje as the 91st best prospect.

+St. Louis Cardinals

+On February 2, 2026, the Mariners traded Cijntje to the St. Louis Cardinals in a three-team trade in which the Cardinals also received Tai Peete, Colton Ledbetter, and two Competitive Balance Round B picks in the 2026 MLB draft, the Seattle Mariners received Brendan Donovan, and the Tampa Bay Rays acquired Ben Williamson.
+He was assigned to the Double-A Springfield Cardinals to begin the 2026 season and was promoted to the Triple-A Memphis Redbirds in July.
+Across 28 starts between both teams, Cijntje had a 5–9 record, a 4.87 ERA, and 162 strikeouts in 133 innings.

 Personal life

 Cijntje's father, Mechangelo, played baseball professionally in the Netherlands as a catcher.
 Cijntje is naturally left-handed and began throwing with his right hand when he was six years old to mimic his father.

 Cijntje is friends with Ozzie Albies.
 As a child, Cijntje's favorite baseball player was Andruw Jones, who is also Curaçaoan.
 In high school, Cijntje said his favorite MLB pitchers were lefty Clayton Kershaw and righty Marcus Stroman, who scouts have compared him to given their similar size.

-Cijntje can speak fluent English, Spanish, Dutch, and Papiamento.
+Cijntje can speak fluent English, Spanish, Dutch, and Papiamento, though he has not spoken Dutch much since moving to the United States.